getgreater85/Yandex-Practicum-DA/5_investment_funds_SQL_queries/PostgreSQL_queries.md

 |...|
 ___
 <a name="T3"></a>
-#### 3. Let's find the total amount of transactions for the purchase of some companies by others in dollars.
+#### 3. Next, we find the total amount of transactions for the purchase of some companies by others in dollars.
 We will select transactions that were carried out only in cash from 2011 to 2013 inclusive.

 ```SQL
 SELECT SUM(a.price_amount)